-Gradually, the alternatives available to blacks were closed, and the decline of the homestead economy made wage labour increasingly essential for survival.
-The integration of blacks into the emerging urban and industrial society of South Africa should have followed these developments, but short-term, recurrent labour migrancy suited employers and the authorities, which sought to entrench the system.
+Gradually, the alternatives available to Africans were closed, and the decline of the homestead economy made wage labour increasingly essential for survival.
+The integration of Africans into the emerging urban and industrial society of South Africa should have followed these developments, but short-term, recurrent labour migrancy suited employers and the authorities, which sought to entrench the system.

 The closed compounds pioneered on the diamond fields, as a means of migrant labour control, were replicated at the gold mines.
-The preservation of communal areas from which migrants could be drawn had the effect of lowering wages, by denying blacks rights within the urban areas and keeping their families and dependants on subsistence plots in the reserves.
+The preservation of communal areas from which migrants could be drawn had the effect of lowering wages, by denying Africans rights within the urban areas and keeping their families and dependants on subsistence plots in the reserves.

-Blacks could be denied basic rights if the fiction could be maintained that they did not belong in "white South Africa," but to "tribal societies" from which they came to service the "white man's needs."
-Where black families secured a toehold in the urban areas, local authorities confined them to segregated "locations."
-This set of assumptions and policies informed the development of segregationist ideology and, later (from 1948), apartheid.
+Africans could be denied basic rights if the fiction could be maintained that they did not belong in "white South Africa", but to "tribal societies" from which they came to service the "white man's needs".
+Where black families secured a toehold in the urban areas, local authorities confined them to segregated "locations".
+This set of assumptions and policies informed the development of segregationist ideology and later (from 1948) apartheid.

-The Anglo-Boer/South African War (October 1899 to May 1902) and its aftermath guerrilla campaign.
-Small, mobile groups of Boers denied the imperial forces their victory by disrupting rail links and supply lines.
+The Anglo-Boer/South African War (October 1899 to May 1902) and its aftermath

 The war that followed the mineral revolution was mainly a white man's war.

 In its first phase, the Boer forces took the initiative, besieging the frontier towns of Mafeking (Mahikeng) and Kimberley in the northern Cape, and Ladysmith in northern Natal.